apolol92/Hit-Man/README.md

 A very simple mp3 player controlled by a pice of paper.
 The goal of this project was to get started with computer vision and OpenCV.
 Before this project I didn't do something with computer vision.
+For me this project is just a warm up.

 # Preperation
 <ol>